 Washington, DC has an enormous selection of high quality restaurants.
 Whether you’re hungry for local cuisine or something from the other side of the globe, you can find it in this town.
 It’s hard to narrow down our favorites, but these are a few that we would recommend.

-- FOUNDING FARMERS is an incredibly popular DC restaurant- and for good reason.
+This is an incredibly popular Washington, DC restaurant- and for good reason.
 The farm-to-table concept is perfected at Founding Farmers, where everything served is locally and sustainably produced- right down to the sodas and spirits.
 The popcorn of the day is an affordable gamble, and the chicken and waffles are among the best you’ll find anywhere.
 Don’t miss the made-from-scratch desserts!
 Dinner for two (appetizer, two main dishes, dessert, and a round of drinks): $75

 More Information: WeAreFoundingFarmers.com